Mikejo5000/vsts-docs-pr/docs/work/track/query-numeric.md

 	<td><p>The amount of work that remains to finish a task.
 You can specify work in hours or in days.
 There are no inherent time units associated with this field.</p>
 <p>This field <sup>3</sup> is also used to calculate burn down.
 It is assigned to <code>type=&quot;RemainingWork&quot;</code> in the ProcessConfiguration file.</p>
 <blockquote>
-<b>Note:</b> For VSTS, the task board always shows "h" for hours in relationship to Remaining Work.
+<b>Note:</b> For Azure Codex, the task board always shows "h" for hours in relationship to Remaining Work.
 For TFS, you can modify the ProcessConfiguration filefor the Remaining Work type field to specify "d" for days, or other preferred label.
 </blockquote>
 <p>Reference name=Microsoft.VSTS.Scheduling.RemainingWork, Data type=Double</p>
 </td>